top of page

 • Requirements are well defined

-• Reduced flexibility: You work within the vendor’s data model and delivery structure.
+• Less flexible - you must operate within the vendor’s data model and delivery structure

-• Less granular control: Fine‑grained scraping behavior is typically abstracted away.
+• Less control - the ability to modify scraping behavior is typically abstracted away

 In this model, teams no longer need to think about how individual web scrapers are built or maintained.